13Sep

 Leaflet is a JavaScript library designed for creating fast and customizable interactive maps on websites and web applications.
 It’s free, open-source, and is built to work efficiently on both desktop and mobile devices.
 Its lightweight structure (about 42KB of JS) ensures that web pages remain fast and responsive, while its robust functionality makes it ideal for both basic and advanced mapping applications.

 Since its release, Leaflet has garnered widespread use across industries due to its flexibility and adaptability.
-It integrates seamlessly with various mapping services like OpenStreetMap, Google Maps, Bing Maps, and other custom tile providers, offering developers the freedom to choose the best base layer for their project.
+It integrates seamlessly with various mapping services like OpenStreetMap, Google Maps, Bing, and other custom tile providers, offering developers the freedom to choose the best base layer for their project.

 Why Choose Leaflet for Web Mapping?